MogulAR-BettAR/demo-vidometer/README.md

-# vidometer v1.0.11
+# vidometer v1.0.16

 **vidometer** is a World Tracking feature of **bettar-vidometry** library.

-This library is created to simplify using AR world tracking experience on the web.
+This library is created to simplify using the AR world tracking experience on the web.
 In a few lines of the code, you can integrate the World Tracking experience into your web application to provide an exciting AR experience for the users.

 ## vidometer-demo

-This example project shows how to integrate **vidometer** into your web application.
+This example project shows how to integrate a **vidometer** into your web application.

 You can check [live example](https://bettar.life/vidometer/).